1998ramanpreet/1998ramanpreet/README.md

 ## About me
-I'm currently working as Embedded System Engineer with a hands-on approach to problem-solving and never ending thirst for knowledge. <br> Working on EV charging technology.
+I'm currently working as Embedded System Engineer with hands-on approach to problem-solving and never ending thirst for knowledge. <br> Working on EV charging technology.
 Mainly focused in development and testing of EV charging control and communication between EV and EV Supply Equipment based on DIN SPEC 70121.
 Also working on lots of fascinating internal projects!

 ## Quick Stats about me